Skip to content

 conda activate ENV_NAME # replace ENV_NAME with your conda environment name

-Define data ID and analysis parameters:
+Define ID and Parameters

 1